momenkamal221/nft-preview-card-component-main/README.md

 ## update jan 29 2022
 - I refactored the whole code
 - I used grids to stack the icon-view on top of the image-equilibrium instead of the using posistioning
+- `the cursor is not pointer when you hover over the eye` I fixed this issue